NeuroTechX/ntx_slack_archive/general.md

  >Hey guys, is there any way to input into a PC with eeg?
 As if it were a mouse or keyboar I mean.
 I read that some group at MIT was working on this but wanted to know if this was actually a thing

+4/23/2017 1:05 AM

+ **sydneyneurotechx** :

+ >Hey Vitruvia, as in you want to control a mouse and keyboard with an eeg?